openvnf/kube-vxlan-controller/README.md

 Or could be merged into a deployment manifest before creating it.

-In this example "vxeth0" and "vxeth1" are the list of VXLAN names that will be set up in a pod.
-The network interface created in a pod will have a specified VXLAN name.
-In this example case two interfaces "vxeth0" and "vxeth1" will be created.
+In this example "vxeth0" and "vxeth1" are the list of VXLAN network names that will be created in a pod.
+In this case the network interfaces created in a pod will have the same names as the specfied network names, i.e "vxeth0" and "vxeth1".
+This could be configured via "Network Options" (see below).

 ### VXLAN Network Identifier

 According to [VXLAN specification] during the setup process a VXLAN should be provided with a Segment ID or "VXLAN Network Identifier (VNI)".
-The controller does that automatically using the ID specified in the network options.
-The options could be defined either in the "kube-vxlan-controller" configmap or in the annotation (see "Network Configuration" below).
+The controller does that automatically using the ID specified in the network options (see "Network Options" below).

-The manifest used in the "Deployment" section defines a configmap with initial set of options defining VXLAN name to VNI relations and could be edited using this command:
+### Network Options

+Network options define how the controller behaves setting up a particular network interface.
+Options could be defined in networks defining configmap or in a network defining annotation.
+Options defined in the configmap apply to all the VXLAN enabled pods in a cluster.
+Options defined in a pod annotation overrides that.

+Example of the options defined in the configmap:

 ```
-$ kubectl -n kube-system edit configmap kube-vxlan-controller
+data:
+  vxeth0: id=1000 dev=tun0
+  vxeth1: id=1001 up
 ```

-To add or remove a relation the "data" section needs to be changed only.

-### Network Configuration

-Networks could be customized with a set of parameters specified in annotation.
-The following parameters are supported:

-* type — network type (default: vxlan)
-* id — network identifier (default: according to the configmap)
-* name — network interface name (default: network name)
-* dev — device used to create a network (default: eth0)
-* up — set network interface up after creation (default: false)
-* ip — assign network interface a specified IP address (default: false)
-* route — create a route (default: false)

-Examples:
+Example of the options defined in a pod annotation:

 ```
 anntations:
   vxlan.travelping.com/networks: |
     vxeth0
       id=1000
-      dev=tun0
       ip=192.168.10.1/24
       route=192.168.10.0/24:192.168.100.1
     vxeth1